 Before the emergence of ETFs, it would have been too expensive to trade baskets of shares or mutual funds, which are usually actively managed by professionals.
 The lower ETF trading cost makes it possible to have this new form of investing — ETF trading — which is a combination of passive investing and active trading strategies.

 ETF rotation strategies are rules-based strategies that investors use to trade ETFs.
-The strategies try to combine elements of investing and trading to improve returns and lower volatility by pursuing a diversified portfolio while moving money to only those ETFs that are experiencing good momentum.
+The trading strategies try to combine elements of investing and trading to improve returns and lower volatility by pursuing a diversified portfolio while moving money to only those ETFs that are experiencing good momentum.
 While many investors are interested in investing and diversifying their portfolio in various global and local sectors, they often don’t know where to start from.
-With ETF rotation strategies, traders can achieve that goal, and there are many strategies out there, ranging from simple momentum strategies to complex ones like sector rotation and top world country strategies.
+With ETF rotation strategies, traders can achieve that goal, and there are many trading strategies out there, ranging from simple momentum strategies to complex ones like sector rotation and top world country strategies.

 While sector rotation tries to move from one sector ETF to another, the top world country strategy aims to rotate money among the broad stock market indexes of top countries in the world, in such a way that money is moved from the poorly performing index ETFs to better-performing ones.
-There are also other strategies.
+There are also other trading strategies.
 We will soon discuss them one by one, but first, let’s find out how ETF rotation works and the ETFs that are suitable for the rotation strategy.

 How does ETF rotation work?

-There are different strategies for ETF rotation, but to explain how the concept works, we will focus more on the sector approach.
+There are different trading strategies for ETF rotation, but to explain how the concept works, we will focus more on the sector approach.
 As you know, there are several sectors of the economy and the market, and they may be grouped as:

 - Consumer Staples